nik-rev/EVIL_RUST/CONTRIBUTING.md

 # Contributing

 Clippy was worked, it is now Evil Clippy.
+All lints were set to `allow` by default.
-All lints are not disabled by default.
-These lints were **added**.
-They are also disabled by default (otherwise they will error on every existing test that clippy has):
+_These_ lints are `deny` by default.

 - `reference_used`: Ban all references
 - `missing_mut`: Enforce adding `mut` keyword where possible